-Installing and Configuring a Certified Database

-Verify that you installed and configured a certified database and that it is up and running.
+- Installing and Configuring a Certified Database Verify that you installed and configured a certified - Verify that you installed and configured a certified database and that it is up and running. - Starting the Repository Creation Utility (RCU)

-Starting the Repository Creation Utility (RCU) You start RCU from the /oracle\common/bin directory.
+You start RCU from the /oracle common/bin directory.